larskanis/eventbox/README.md

 So if your use case requires raw performance more than implementation safety, Eventbox is probably not the right tool.

 Still there is lots of room for performance improvements in Eventbox, like faster method invocations or copy-on-write objects.
-If there's a stronger interest in Eventbox performance, it's possible to source relevant parts out to a C extension.
+If there's a stronger interest in Eventbox performance, it's even possible to source relevant parts out to a C extension.
 The introduction of guilds in ruby will probably be helpful for Eventbox as well.